rewiko/nvim/README.md

 *	[startify](https://github.com/mhinz/vim-startify) gives you a better start screen

 ### And Even More Plugins...
-*	I think i've listed about half of the plugins contained in this distribution, so please have a look at the vimrc directly to see all plugins in use
+*	I think I've listed about half of the plugins contained in this distribution, so please have a look at the vimrc directly to see all plugins in use

 ## Credits

-I wanted to give special thanks to all of the people who worked on the following projects, or people simply posted their vim distributions, because i learned a lot and took many ideas and incorporated them into my configuration.
+I wanted to give special thanks to all of the people who worked on the following projects, or people simply posted their vim distributions, because I learned a lot and took many ideas and incorporated them into my configuration.

 *	[janus](https://github.com/carlhuda/janus)
 *	[spf13](https://github.com/spf13/spf13-vim)